banesullivan/gendocs/README.md

 ```

-Note that you can also set up an base index file in your project for the Generator
+Note that you can also set up a base index file in your project for the `Generator`
 to append if you'd like to include a brief overview of the package.
 We keep ours in the top level of the docs directory and pass the filename to the
 `DocumentPackages` method.